A

 Pharmacy Benefit Manager (PBM)

-A company that handles prescription drug benefits for health plans, Medicare Part D plans, large employers and other payers.
-PBMs negotiate prices with pharmacies and drug manufacturers.
-They help lower drug costs and save patients money.
+A PBM is a company that handles prescription drug benefits for health plans, Medicare Part D plans, large employers and other payers.
+It helps to lower your drug costs.

 Preferred Provider